TamasPalfi/Mock-Up/Deliverable.md

 Steps:
 1. Create a new `Member` object and a new `Comment` object.
 2. Verify that the created `Comment` object is an instance of `Comment`.
 3. Verify that the `Comment` object has successfully been added to the `Comment` table by checking the count (given the empty database, after creation it will equal 1).

+***Test Case #2: Checking Content of a Comment***

+Description: This case tests that the created `Comment` object contains the correct `content` attribute.

+Steps:
+1. Create a new `Member` object and a new `Comment` object with the `content` attribute "Hello World!".
+2.

 #### Credit Card Test Cases